Skip to main content

 Expectations for Faculty Mentors

-President's Postdoctoral Fellowship mentors are tenured faculty who are expected to (1) take an active role in helping the fellow to plan and achieve his or her research goals, (2) assist the fellow in establishing a visible presence in department, (3) facilitate opportunities for the fellow to participate in national and international research meetings, (4) encourage the fellow to focus full-time on research and avoid other commitments such as teaching or outside employment, (5) assist the fellow in seeking opportunities to present papers or to interview for faculty positions at the other campuses, and (6) attend the program professional development activities such as an annual gathering.
+President's Postdoctoral Fellowship mentors are tenured faculty who are expected to (1) take an active role in helping the fellow to plan and achieve his or her research goals, (2) assist the fellow in establishing a visible presence in department, (3) facilitate opportunities for the fellow to participate in national and international research meetings, (4) support the fellow in their teaching (5) encourage the fellow to focus full-time on research and avoid other commitments such as outside employment, (6) assist the fellow in seeking opportunities to present papers or to interview for faculty positions at the other campuses, and (7) attend the program professional development activities such as an annual gathering.

 The program encourages mentors to meet with their fellows at the beginning of the fellowship to discuss their working arrangements and consider appropriate long and short term goals for the term of the fellowship.
 The mentor should not expect to meet all of the fellow's career development needs personally, but should provide an overall framework to ensure that the fellow has access to a broad academic network to support his or her work.